vyadh/nutest/README.md

 Additionally, given the kinds of use-cases Nushell is used for, many tests are likely to be I/O bound.

 Feedback on how well this works in practice is very welcome.

+#### SQLite

+Given Nutest runs as much as possible concurrently, this puts an unusual level of pressure on SQLite that collects test results and the output.
+For this reason, INSERTs sometimes fail and a retry mechanism has been added to attempt to insert the data again up to a particular maximum tries at which point Nutest may give up and throw an error.
+The retries have had some stress testing to come to a pragmatic value, but please let us know if you're seeing issues.